FusionAuth/fusionauth-site/astro/src/content/articles/ciam/what-is-ciam.md

 * Push notification-based MFA: This method sends a notification to the user's mobile device.
 * Biometric MFA: This method requires users to provide a biometric identifier, such as a fingerprint or facial scan.

-See what [Muti-Factor Authentication](https://fusionauth.io/articles/authentication/multi-factor-authentication) FusionAuth offers
+See what [Multi-Factor Authentication](/articles/authentication/multi-factor-authentication) FusionAuth offers

 ### Single Sign-On